 Spend a week exploring the Canadian Arctic at this unique wilderness lodge and world-class beluga whale observation site on Somerset Island in Nunavut, Canada.
 Situated 500 miles (805 km) north of the Arctic Circle, the lodge offers guests fully guided opportunities for diverse adventure activities, and extraordinary polar photography thanks to 24 hours of daylight.
 Observe the elusive musk ox, polar bear and more wildlife in their natural habitat and enjoy comfortable accommodations and superb food, all accessible via a scenic flight from Yellowknife, Northwest Territories.

 Arctic Watch Wilderness Lodge is a family-run basecamp, hosted by arctic enthusiasts Josée Auclair and her husband, Richard Weber, along with their two sons, Tessum and Nansen.
 They are distinguished across the Canadian High Arctic as polar experts, particularly in Nunavut, and specialize in North Pole and arctic tourism.
 Additional expertise comes from Quark Expeditions’ veteran polar expedition team members, Niki Trudeau, and Dave Allcorn.

 Day-by-Day Expedition in Brief

-- Visit the Cunningham River estuary, home to hundreds of beluga whales
+- Visit the Cunningham River estuary, seasonal home to hundreds of beluga whales

 - Visit Cape Anne Thule sites with ancient stone and bone houses

-- Take advantage of optional activities such as fishing for Arctic char and the Beechey Island fly-in excursion
+- Make the most of optional activities such as fishing for arctic char, and the Beechey Island fly-in excursion

-Day 3 — Arctic Watch Lodge, Somerset Island, Nunavut
+Day 3 — Arctic Watch Wilderness Lodge, Somerset Island, Nunavut

 The most northerly fly-in lodge in the world